 Making the HTTPS conversion starts with familiarizing yourself with the standard lingo.
-To navigate the transition from HTTP to HTTPS, let’s walk through the key terms to know:
+To navigate the transition from HTTP traffic to the proper HTTPS version, let’s walk through the key terms to know:

 - HTTP (Hypertext Transfer Protocol) — The foundation of online communication (how information is sent from a server to a browser).

 - HTTPS (Hypertext Transfer Protocol Secure) — HTTP but within an encrypted layer of security.
 This enables a site to work with HTTPS traffic.

 - Encryption — Encoding information so it’s only accessible by authorized parties.

 - SSL (Secure Sockets Layer) — Technology protocol that creates encrypted communication links between servers and browsers.

 - SSL Certificate — Data files that encrypt digital information and activate secure connections when installed on a web server.
 This is sometimes shortened to “SSL cert.”

 - DNS (Domain Name Servers) — Directory of domain names that are translated to IP addresses.

 - Force HTTPS — A site owner can do this to easily transform their page from an HTTP version to an HTTPS connection.